 - 1 teaspoon ground cinnamon

-- When ready to bake, preheat oven to 350°F. Cut the shortbread dough into 1/4-inch slices and bake for 11-14 minutes on parchment lined baking sheets.
+- When ready to bake, preheat oven to 350°F. Line a baking sheet with parchment paper.
+Cut the shortbread dough into ¼ -inch slices; place them evenly on prepared baking sheet.